uruiuc/Topics/Lec01 What is Data Science?/intro.md

 Building Our Data Toolbox
 ========================================================
-For the first part of the class, we emphasize the two more important tools:
+For the first part of the class, we emphasize the two most important tools:

 * Tools for **manipulating/wrangling** your data: [`dplyr`](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) package
 * Tools for **visualizing data**: [`ggplot2`](http://ggplot2.org/) package (an implementation of the [Grammar of Graphics](http://vita.had.co.nz/papers/layered-grammar.html))